 A New Module dialog is displayed in the right side-panel.

 In the dialog, enter the parameters of the YouTrack service that you use as IdP, then click the Create button.

 The settings page for the new SAML auth module opens.

 Configure SAML attributes:

-In the IdP, opentab.
-Register the YouTrack SAML service provider:
+Register the second YouTrack service as the SAML service provider.

-As SAML Attributes, provide the same values that you have set up in the Attributes section of the auth module settings page.
+To register the service provider, enter the same values that are currently stored in the settings for the SAML 2.0 authentication module.
 For more details, see Register a Service Provider.

 You are all set!
 Now your users can log into the YouTrack SP with the credentials from the YouTrack service that you use as SAML IdP.